bihor/camaliga/Documentation/Introduction/WhatDoesItDo/Index.rst

 .. important::

-   If you are using TYPO3 9, then you will need the extension typo3db_legacy too!
+   If you are using TYPO3 9, then you will need the extension typo3db_legacy for some special cases like exports or imports.